liborty/TokenCrypt/README.md

 **Disclaimer:** use at your own risk!
 No warranties are given or implied.
 By downloading this software, you agree not to use it for unethical purposes.

+## Security Advice

-**Warning:** the encryption keys and the encrypted files are written to two separate directories.
+The encryption keys and the encrypted files are written into two separate directories.
 If the association between them is lost/forgotten or the keys are lost entirely, then it is impossible to reconstruct the  original data!
-Therefore, when encrypting many different directories trees, it is recommended to record their mappings to their keys trees in a safe place, before deleting the original data.
+Therefore, when encrypting many different directories trees, it is recommended to record their key mappings and to store them in a safe place, before ever deleting the original data.

+When using TokenCrypt as a back up and archiving tool, the original data will normally be kept.

+The encrypted files (written to outdir) are just meaningless random data and thus can be stored anywhere (even 'on the cloud'), without compromising the security.
+The same applies to the keys (in keydir), although these reveal the type of compression that was used.
+The critical part is to prevent a potential eavesdropper from matching up those two directories, as that is the only way to decrypt them.

 ## Introduction